openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

 means you do not have the high-availability and non-disruptive upgrade benefits provided by FlashArray.
 Multipathing must be used to take advantage of these benefits.

+The NVMe driver does not support synchronous replication using ActiveCluster.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~